The medications used in drug rehab for heroin addiction work as either replacement therapies or preventative approaches.

 Heroin addiction treatment medications most benefit individuals who’ve seen little to no success from the more traditional forms of drug treatment.

-When Are Addiction Treatment Medications Needed?
+When are Addiction Treatment Medications Needed?

 People who’ve been battling heroin addiction for months or years have the most difficult time stopping drug use.
 The physical damage done to the brain and body makes it all but impossible to maintain abstinence on one’s own.